outsidedav/swift/analytics/mobile_analytics.md

 {{site.data.keyword.mobileanalytics_short}} on {{site.data.keyword.cloud_notm}} provides developers, IT administrators, and business stakeholders insight into how their mobile apps are performing and how it is being used.
 With the {{site.data.keyword.mobileanalytics_short}} service you can:

- - **Gain immediate insight**

-    See performance and usage metrics in real time.
+ - **Gain immediate insight** - See performance and usage metrics in real time.

- - **Implement in minutes**

-    Create a service instance in {{site.data.keyword.cloud_notm}}, add the SDK to your project, paste two lines of code into your application and you are ready to collect dozens of pre-defined metrics.
+ - **Implement in minutes** - Create a service instance in {{site.data.keyword.cloud_notm}}, add the SDK to your project, paste two lines of code into your application and you are ready to collect dozens of pre-defined metrics.

- - **Collect data you want**

-    Instrument apps with custom events, discover how users are interacting with your app, track purchases, and monitor app activity.
+ - **Collect data you want** - Instrument apps with custom events, discover how users are interacting with your app, track purchases, and monitor app activity.

- - **See metrics for all of your applications at-a-glance**

-    The {{site.data.keyword.mobileanalytics_short}} console offers ready-made charts, without the need to write queries.
+ - **View metrics at-a-glance** - The {{site.data.keyword.mobileanalytics_short}} console offers ready-made charts, without the need to write queries.

- - **Focus on what is important to you**

-    Filter metrics by time, adapter, application, application version, OS, OS version, or device model.
+ - **Focus on what is important to you** - Filter metrics by time, adapter, application, application version, OS, OS version, or device model.

- - **Rapidly discover issues**

-    Monitor crash status.
+ - **Rapidly discover issues** - Monitor crash status.
 Set alert triggers on critical metrics and route alerts to any REST endpoint.

- - **Troubleshoot to root cause**

-    Use custom logging in your application and automatically upload the logs and search them from the console.
+ - **Troubleshoot to root cause** - Use custom logging in your application and automatically upload the logs and search them from the console.
 Drill down on crash events to see stack traces.

 ## Before you begin